 Equipment Needed

-You probably have most of the kitchen items you need to make these dog ice pops.
-But just in case, here’s a list of them:
+You probably have most of the kitchen items you need to make these dog popsicles.
+The key ones are a bowl and ice cube trays.
+But, instead of an ice cube tray, you can use:

-How to Make Popsicles for Dogs
+How to Make Peanut Butter Popsicles for Dogs

 - Place the peanut butter and yogurt in a mixing bowl.